diginatu/nagome/docs/getting_started.md

 To make normal plugin
 ---------------------

-Let's make a new TCP plugin.
+Let's make a new stdio plugin.

 Make your plugin template with running the command.